fenago/automation-anywhere-course/lab_guides/md/Lab_18.md

 This lab has been all about building robust, resilient bots that can get up and continue even when they fall over.
 We have explored the **Error handler** package and the actions available.
-The walk-through provided the practical skills to actually build your own error-handling routine.
+The lab provided the practical skills to actually build your own error-handling routine.
 Having a good error-handling routine is key to the success of your bots.
-No matter how great the functionality of your bot, one thing we cannot guarantee is the quality of any source inputs.
-A mechanism is needed to manage any anomalies in the best way possible.
-Using error management and some defensive coding is a step in the right direction.